To view today’s racing carryovers, please visit our Carryovers Page.

 Carryovers: Popular Bet Types

 - Pick 4/5/6: Pick the winners of 5 specific races.
 If no bettor selects all five or six winners then the money rolls over to the next day’s racing.
-Watch out for some major carryovers happening at the major tracks in Southern California, like Santa Anita and Del Mar where a single day of carryover leads to pools in excess of $1m.
+Watch out for some major carryovers happening at the major tracks in Kentucky, like Keeneland, Churchill Downs, Turfway Park – where a single day of carryover could lead to pools in excess of $1m.

 - Pick 5/6 Jackpot: The same as the Pick 5 or Pick 6 wager, but here you need to be the only winning ticket with the correct combination of five or six winners to take home the jackpot.
-Also known as the Rainbow Pick-6, the most famous of these currently takes place at Gulfstream Park where the largest payout in 2015 (so far) is $317,000 for a $33.60 stake!
+Also known as the Single 6, Empire 6, or Rainbow Pick-6.